 Provide an enriching cat-friendly environment with perches, cat trees, and plenty of toys to keep them entertained.
 Try to schedule at least 10 minutes a day for; it with the cat.
 Interactive toys are a great way to keep your cats happy and entertained when you are not home.

 Cats need an annual checkup even if they are fit and well, this should increase to twice a year from the age of seven when they hit middle age.
 6-12 months in cat terms equates to several human years.
 Many age-related diseases can be treated or at least have their progression slowed down with an early diagnosis.

 Ignore parasite treatment

-Fleas and intestinal worms and heartworms are all common parasites which can have a serious impact on their health.
+Fleas and intestinal worms and heartworms are all common parasites that can have a serious impact on their health.
 Parasite control isn’t voluntary, it is compulsory, all cats need to be treated for parasites, even those who are strictly indoors can become infected with worms and fleas.
 There are so many options available to make parasite control easy on both you and the cat.

 A staggering 56% of cats in the US are obese, and it’s not much better in Australia.
 Cats don’t get fat on their own; the blame lies with us, as we supply the food.
-The problem is twofold, cats are increasingly inactive due to the swing towards keeping them indoors (which is a good idea), but we are not scheduling regular exercise for them in the form or play.
+The problem is twofold, cats are increasingly inactive due to the swing towards keeping them indoors (which is a good idea), but we are not scheduling regular exercise for them in the form of play.
 The convenience of dry food means we can put food out for our cats to graze on throughout the day.

 Neglecting dental care